w-duffy/june-24-section-2-resources/mod-4/m4-mocha-specs/README.md

 # M4 Testing Automations

-This repo contains mocha tests for the M4 project.
-It is currently a work in progress.
+This repo contains a test suite for the M4 project.
+It is meant to streamline assessing your project and act as an alternative to the Comprehensive Test Collection in Postman.

-## Usage
+## Setup and Usage

-- npm install
+It's fairly straightforward directions to get started:

+- Clone this repo and cd into the directory.
+- Run: `npm install`.
-- Update the base url in `test/utils/constants.mjs` ⭐
+- Update the base url in [`test/utils/constants`](./tests/utils/constants.mjs) ⭐
-- npm test
+- Run: `npm test`.

 ## Testing

-`test/utils/constants` is where you can change the base url.

-You can point the base url at your live site on Render.
+You can point the base url at your live site on Render or your local server.  [`test/utils/constants`](./tests/utils/constants.mjs) is where you will change the base url to point to your Render API url.

+The test results will map 1-to-1 with your Scorecard.